Index

 Further information is available under Surveys within Tools and Resources which gives the main report from the Young People Health and Wellbeing Survey 2016, information on smoking prevalence from the Adult Health and Wellbeing Surveys which include young people aged 16-24 years (the latest of which occurred during 2019), and qualitative research undertaken in 2008 and 2012 among secondary school pupils and young people aged 16-24 years which includes attitudes to smoking (Other Local Surveys and Qualitative Research).

-From Health and Wellbeing Survey 2016
+From the Health and Wellbeing Survey 2024

-Association Between Smoking and Use of E-Cigarettes
+Association Between Smoking and Vaping

 Acceptability of Using E-Cigarettes